Skip to content

 Examples of this work:

-• Art of Hosting & Harvesting Conversations that Matter
+• Art of Hosting & Harvesting Trainings

-• Wolfle Action Lab @ EPIC
+• Wolfle Action Lab @EPIC

 The EPIC approach recognizes that policy implementation happens within complex systems.
 We work with a three-phase iterative approach to human-centered design processes that focuses on action and inquiry.
 Intentional engagement of key stakeholders through dialogue and design helps to reduce complexity and allows for collective sense-making which enables a change process that keeps the needs and perspectives of stakeholders centered.